FlamesX-128/Marines-In-Position/README.md

 Does this work in Brutal Doom v21? ‍ ‍ ‍ ‍ ‍ ‍ ‍ ‍ ‍》》》 ‍Works with its respective version. <br>
 Does this work in Project brutality 2.3?  ‍ ‍ ‍ 》》》 ‍Works with its respective version. <br>
-Does this work in Project brutality 3.0?  ‍ ‍ ‍ 》》》 ‍It is not tested.
+Does this work in Project brutality 3.0?  ‍ ‍ ‍ 》》》 ‍orks with its respective version.
 #

 <div align="center">